Conflux-Chain/CIPs/CIPs/cip-22.md

     /*** Query Functions ***/
     /**
      * @dev get gas sponsor address of specific contract
-     * @param contract The address of the sponsored contract */ function getSponsorforGas(address contract) public returns (address) {}
+     * @param contractAddr The address of the sponsored contract */ function getSponsorForGas(address contractAddr) public returns (address) {}

     /**
      * @dev get current Sponsored Balance for gas
-     * @param contract The address of the sponsored contract */ function getSponsoredBalanceforGas(address contract) public returns (uint) {}
+     * @param contractAddr The address of the sponsored contract */ function getSponsoredBalanceForGas(address contractAddr) public returns (uint) {}

     /**
      * @dev get current Sponsored Gas fee upper bound
-     * @param contract The address of the sponsored contract */ function getSponsoredGasFeeUpperbound(address contract) public returns (uint) {}
+     * @param contractAddr The address of the sponsored contract */ function getSponsoredGasFeeUpperBound(address contractAddr) public returns (uint) {}

     /**
      * @dev get collateral sponsor address
-     * @param contract The address of the sponsored contract */ function getSponsorforCollateral(address contract) public returns (address) {}
+     * @param contractAddr The address of the sponsored contract */ function getSponsorForCollateral(address contractAddr) public returns (address) {}

     /**
      * @dev get current Sponsored Balance for collateral
-     * @param contract The address of the sponsored contract */ function getSponsoredBalanceforCollateral(address contract) public returns (uint) {}
+     * @param contractAddr The address of the sponsored contract */ function getSponsoredBalanceForCollateral(address contractAddr) public returns (uint) {}

     /**
      * @dev check if a user is in a contract's whitelist
-     * @param contract The address of the sponsored contract
+     * @param contractAddr The address of the sponsored contract
      * @param user The address of contract user
      */
-    function isWhitelisted(address contract, address user) public returns (bool) {}
+    function isWhitelisted(address contractAddr, address user) public returns (bool) {}

     /**
      * @dev check if all users are in a contract's whitelist
-     * @param contract The address of the sponsored contract */ function isAllWhitelisted(address contract) public returns (bool) {}
+     * @param contractAddr The address of the sponsored contract */ function isAllWhitelisted(address contractAddr) public returns (bool) {}

     /*** for contract admin only **/
     /**
      * @dev contract admin add user to whitelist
-     * @param contract The address of the sponsored contract
+     * @param contractAddr The address of the sponsored contract
-     * @param address[] The user address array
+     * @param addresses The user address array
      */
-    function addPrivilegebyAdmin(address contract, address[] memory) public {}
+    function addPrivilegeByAdmin(address contractAddr, address[] memory addresses) public {}

     /**
      * @dev contract admin remove user from whitelist
-     * @param contract The address of the sponsored contract
+     * @param contractAddr The address of the sponsored contract
-     * @param address[] The user address array
+     * @param addresses The user address array
      */
-    function removePrivilegeByAdmin(address contract, address[] memory) public {}
+    function removePrivilegeByAdmin(address contractAddr, address[] memory addresses) public {}

     // ------------------------------------------------------------------------
-    // Someone will sponsor the gas cost for contract `contract_addr` with an
+    // Someone will sponsor the gas cost for contract `contractAddr` with an
     // `upper_bound` for a single transaction.
     // ------------------------------------------------------------------------
-    function setSponsorforGas(address contract_addr, uint upper_bound) public payable {}
+    function setSponsorForGas(address contractAddr, uint upper_bound) public payable {}

     // ------------------------------------------------------------------------
-    // Someone will sponsor the storage collateral for contract `contract_addr`.
+    // Someone will sponsor the storage collateral for contract `contractAddr`.
     // ------------------------------------------------------------------------
-    function setSponsorForCollateral(address contract_addr) public payable {}
+    function setSponsorForCollateral(address contractAddr) public payable {}

     // ------------------------------------------------------------------------
     // Add commission privilege for address `user` to some contract.